 I like to describe the ego’s job as the protector.
-This “guy” is the part of us that stands on the bow of our relationship and frantically yells, “Ice berg!” when it sees trouble ahead.
-This is useful information, for sure.
-However, when the Ice Berg Guy is scared, he becomes erratic and impulsive and wants to grab the wheel.
-But he is not trained in navigation and not the guy you want haphazardly steering the ship.
+Employing a nautical metaphor, this part of us is the lookout who stands on the bow of our relationship and frantically yells, “Iceberg!” when it sees trouble ahead.
+An alert to anything that threatens to dash our love boat is useful information, for sure.
+However, when the Iceberg Guy is scared, he becomes erratic and impulsive and wants to grab the wheel.
+But he isn’t trained in navigation and not the guy you want haphazardly steering the ship.

-That job should be left to Captain Spirit—the wise one who strategizes the best course of action in alignment with the ships circumstances, capabilities, and destination.
-The Captain is creative, calm, responsible, steadfast, and quite capable of leading the ship out of harms' way.
+That should be left to Captain Spirit—the wise one who strategizes the best course of action in alignment with the ship’s circumstances, capabilities, and destination.
+This captain is creative, calm, responsible, steadfast, and quite capable of steering a relationship on the rocks out of harms' way.

-The problem is that the ego thinks it knows how to protect the ship best.
-After all, he is the one who saw the iceberg.
+The problem is that the ego—Iceberg Guy—thinks it knows how to protect the ship best.
+After all, he’s the one who saw the iceberg (or rocky shore, or any number of other hazards).
 The ego’s strategy is always to blame the iceberg for being in the way and to expect the iceberg to move.
-So, he typically will steer right toward it and angrily blames the iceberg when the collision happens.
-The Spirit on the other hand, accepts that the iceberg is where it is and realizes that the only thing that will save the ship is a course correction and takes responsibility to do so.
+So, it typically steers right toward it and angrily blames the iceberg when the collision happens.

-In addition, the ego typically waits until the iceberg looms large right in front of the ship to react.
-Consequently, requiring a monumental amount of change to steer the ship out of harms' way, limiting the ability to do so unscathed.
+In addition, the ego often waits to react until the iceberg looms large right in front of the ship.
+Consequently, this requires a monumental effort to steer the ship out of harms' way, limiting the ability to do so unscathed.

-While the Captain’s course of action is to look ahead, plot a course, see potential icebergs in the distance and strategize with wisdom.
-Thus, with the slightest advance adjustment to the course, the Captain can avoid the problems entirely with little or no drama.
+Captain Spirit’s course of action is to look ahead, plot a course, see potential icebergs in the distance, and strategize with wisdom.
+Thus, with the slightest advance adjustment to the course, the Spirit can avoid the problems entirely with little or no drama.

-I invite you to consider which part of yourself you are allowing to run your relationships.
+I invite you to consider which part of yourself you’re allowing to run your relationships.
 Notice if you wait until your situation is desperate before you seek help or decide to change course.
 Notice if you blame others for being the way they are and expect them to change rather than altering your responses to them in order to bring about different results.
-Notice if you blame, control, yell, argue, are passive aggressive, withdrawn, revengeful, conniving, needy, desperate, jealous, possessive, distrusting, dishonest or judgmental.
+Notice if you blame, control, or yell, act in a passive-aggressive manner, or are withdrawn, revengeful, desperate, jealous, possessive, distrusting, dishonest, or judgmental.
 These are all the erratic behaviors of the ego in a misguided attempt to steer the ship.
-Then, notice how well that is (or is not) working for you.
+Then, notice how well that is (or isn’t) working for you.

-Mindfulness and responsibility are what moves the locus of control from the Iceberg Guy to the Captain.
+Mindfulness and responsibility are what moves the locus of control from the Iceberg Guy to Captain Spirit.

 In order to lead your relationships to safer and smoother waters, begin to be mindful of these two distinct parts of your crew.

-- Take a deep breath and put your Spirit in charge.
-Your spirit is wise, intuitive, creative, responsible, compassionate, understanding, discerning and present.
+- Take a deep breath and put your Captain Spirit in charge.
+Your spirit is wise, intuitive, creative, responsible, compassionate, understanding, discerning, and present.
 A mere intention, along with a deep breath, can switch the control from ego to spirit.